 9. Wear a hat

-Ultraviolet rays can damage your hair shaft the same way they can damage your skin.
+Ultraviolet rays your hair shaft the same way they can damage your skin.
 If you have dry hair, limit your hair’s exposure to these rays.
 Wear a hat during your daily activities, and avoid prolonged sun exposure.
 If your hair has already been exposed to UV rays, smoothing some pure aloe vera gel on your hair might help repair the damage.

 10. Try coconut oil